hrshiniA/portfolio_app/README.md

 2. Verify the application is running:
 - Open `http://localhost:3000/` in your browser.
 The login page should load.

+**3. Sign in/Log in**
+- You can navigate to the `SignIn` page to create your own account and login.
+- Or you can `LogIn` using the following credentials.
+  - Username: Manulife
+  - Password: portfolio_dashboard

 **Step 4: Stop the Containers**
 - To stop the application, press `Ctrl+C` in the terminal.